ChatTheatre/SkotOS-Doc/Exploring_SkotOS.md

 ## LPC Object Export to Git

+If you have a directory of LPC XML object files, we'd recommend you put everything under a "vault" directory.
+So if you're exporting into skoot/data/vault, you might plan to make your Git repository in the "data" directory, or copy out just the files you want into a new empty directory's "vault" subdirectory.

-If you have a directory of LPC XML object files and you're trying to put them in Git, the "gh" command-line Git tool can help.
+When you're trying to put them in Git, the "gh" command-line Git tool can help.
 If you have Homebrew you can use "brew install gh" to install it.

 ```
 brew install gh  # Install it